SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/custom-settings/add-pre-registration-number.md

 ## How to add pre-registration number

-To add an address to the address book in SAPIENT, perform the steps as explained in the following procedure.
+To add a pre-registration number via the SAPIENT UI, perform the steps as explained in the following procedure.

 <ToggleList>
   <ToggleListItem title={<strong>1.
 Access Pre-registration numbers</strong>} icon="fa-rocket">